tiarno/reachtim/content/articles/bottle.md

         db['people'].save(person)
         return 'Thanks for your data.'

-Keep in mind that this is just a simple toy example; if you have a bazillion records or a gazillion requests per second, you'll want to do a lot of reading on MongoDB index creation, aggregation and filtering techiniques.
+Keep in mind that this is just a simple toy example; if you have a bazillion records or a gazillion requests per second, you'll want to do a lot of reading on MongoDB index creation, aggregation and filtering techniques.
 {: .callout}

 ### Summary: What We Have So Far {: .article-title}